MRCIEU/python_and_health_ds_training/README.md

 We will include examples from biomedical research and hands-on exercises using existing biomedical datasets (e.g., breast cancer Wisconsin dataset, and the WHO COVID-19 dataset).

-Materials and datasets for the training will be added one day before the course.
+Materials for the training will be added before the course.

 ## Staffs
 - Zhaozhen Xu [zhaozhen.xu@bristol.ac.uk]